iaabo/landing-page/README.md

 # landing-page
 Application done with html, css and vanilla JS for a nutritionist.
-One page application when smooth scroll effect and responive for laptop, tablet and mobile.
+One page application with smooth scroll effect and responsive.